-Pure diamonds are transparent, colorless crystals made from the element carbon bonding to four other carbon atoms repeatedly.
-This type of bonding is very strong and is why diamonds are very hard.
-The confusion about the source of diamonds likely is because coal is also made from carbon.
+Pure diamonds are transparent, colorless Under the correct conditions, carbon crystals made from the element carbon atoms can crystallize (form crystals) by bonding to four other carbon atoms locking with four other carbon atoms to repeatedly.
+This type of bonding is very form strong bonds.
+The crystals grow by creating more bonds with nearby carbon strong and is why diamonds are very hard.
+The confusion about the source of diaatoms and can become colored when monds likely is because coal is also made combined with other elements.
+For example, nitrogen, sulfur, and boron color diafrom carbon.
 However, coal is not bonded in a pattern like diamonds.
-Another reason for the confusion is because scientists don't fully understand where the carbon atoms in diamonds come from but coal is a very unlikely option.
+Another reason monds yellow, green, and blue.
+All diafor the confusion is because scientists monds were brought to the Earth's surface don't fully understand where the carbon through deep, rapid, and violent volcanic atoms in diamonds come from but coal is eruptions that occurred millions of years a very unlikely option. ago.
+The eruptions brought up magma (lava within the Earth) that carries rocks con-Both coal and diamonds are made within taining diamonds to the surface.
+The the Earth and take millions of years to magma cools forming two main types of form under the influence of high enough rock, a kimberlite and a lamproite, which temperatures and pressures for chemical contain diamonds.

-Both coal and diamonds are made within the Earth and take millions of years to form under the influence of high enough temperatures and pressures for chemical reactions with carbon.
-However, diamonds need much higher temperatures and much higher pressures than coal.
-As a result, diamonds are formed much deeper in the Earth, about 90 miles below the surface in a layer known as the upper mantle, while coal is found at about 32 miles below the
+reactions with carbon.
+However, diamonds need much higher temperatures and much diamonds are formed much deeper in the Earth, about 90 miles below the surface in a layer known as the upper mantle, while coal is found at about 32 miles below the